Demystifying Singular Defects in Large Language Models: Analysis of High-Norm Tokens in LLM

 \subsection{\emph{Explosion}: Appearance of High-Norm Tokens}

 The most obvious pattern in \cref{fig:llm_norm} is that the hidden states of some tokens have extremely high norms in the intermediate layers, and so consistently across different LLMs.
 Interestingly, we find that for each model, all the high-norm tokens share \emph{the same direction}, regardless of the input text, the layer, and the position of the token in the sentence.
+We define the average of the high-norm tokens as the \emph{empirical high-norm direction}.

 Taking LLaMA2-7B as an example, we extract the hidden states of 1K random rows from the \texttt{WikiText2-v1} dataset~\cite{merity2017pointer} across all layers and compute the norm of each token in each layer.
 We collect all hidden states with a norm larger than 500.
 The average pairwise angle between any two high-norm tokens is only \(3.1\) degrees, which verifies our claim.
-Additional statistics for more models are provided in \cref{sec:high_norm_statistics}, demonstrating that this phenomenon is general across models.
-We define the average of the high-norm tokens as the \emph{empirical high-norm direction}.
-Notably, this behavior differs from DINOv2 where the direction of the high-norm tokens varies across layers.
+Additional statistics for more models are provided in \cref{sec:high_norm_statistics}, demonstrating that this phenomenon is general across models. \citet{sun2024massive} observed that the massive activations appear at fixed feature dimensions, which echos our observation from the perspective of vector direction.

+Notably, the behavior that the same high-norm direction appears across layers differs from DINOv2 where the direction of the high-norm tokens varies across layers.
 Despite the distinctions between high-norm tokens in ViTs and LLMs, we next verify whether the theory of singular defects developed for DINOv2 is applicable to LLMs.

 Let us first review the basic concepts introduced in~\cite{wang2024sinder}.
 The core of the theory of singular defects is the linear approximation of transformer layers under the single-token assumption.
 It assumes that only a single token is provided as input, so that the interaction across tokens in self-attention can be ignored, making the mathematical analysis tractable.
 Note that most recent LLMs are trained with causal self-attention, where a token can only attend to itself and the previous tokens.
 Thus, the inference of the first token perfectly matches the single-token assumption.